Taekwondo Yongmudo

 “I don’t want my 10th degree black belt any too soon,” Dr. Min said with a smile.

-[MSMAP Editor's Note: Read about the upcoming summer camp in Idaho in Summer 2010:
+[MSMAP Editor’s Note: Read about the upcoming summer camp in Montana in July 2014: